 Rugby union player receives sanction

-Sport Integrity Australia acknowledges the decision of Rugby Australia’s Anti-Doping Judicial Panel to impose a two-year ban on athlete Aidan Leeming for the presence and use of a prohibited substance.
+Sport Integrity Australia acknowledges the decision of Rugby Australia to impose a one-month ban on athlete Max Girdler for the presence of a prohibited substance and its metabolite.

-Mr Girdler, a rugby union player for Warringah Rugby Club, returned an Adverse Analytical Finding (AAF) from an out-of-competition doping control test after a Rugby Union Shute Shield match on 5 June 2021.
+Mr Girdler, a rugby union player for Warringah Rugby Club, returned an Adverse Analytical Finding (AAF) from an in-competition doping control test after a Rugby Union Shute Shield match on 5 June 2021.

-His sample was analysed at the Australian Sports Drug Testing Laboratory, part of the National Measurement Institute, which detected the presence of the Prohibited Substance Higenamine.
+His sample was analysed at the Australian Sports Drug Testing Laboratory, part of the National Measurement Institute, which detected the presence of Cocaine and its metabolite Benzoylecgonine.

-Mr Leeming is ineligible to participate in any sports that have adopted a World Anti-Doping Code compliant anti-doping policy until 17 June 2021.
-He is also not permitted to compete in a non-signatory professional league, or event organised by a non-signatory International or National level event organisation.
+- Mr Girdler was ineligible to participate in any sports that have adopted a World Anti-Doping Code compliant anti-doping policy until 23 August 2021.